 From week 2 onward, the class will be split into two groups to make interactions a little more manageable.
-For this particular assignment, a student - and sometimes two - from each group will be expected to facilitate the class discussion and at the end of the week (on Sunday morning) post the highlights and review of the week's discussion.
-This will not only give us an overview of salient points that cropped up during the week, but also catch any items which were missed and which ought to have been addressed (these topics can then be discussed the following week or brought up in the Open Forum at the end of the course).
+For this particular assignment, a student - and sometimes two - from each group will be selected to facilitate the class discussion and at the end of the week (by Sunday night or Monday morning) post the highlights and review of the week's discussion.
+This will not only give us an overview of salient points that cropped up during the week, but also catch any items which were missed (these topics can then be discussed the following week or brought up in the Open Forum at the end of the course).

-This component is worth 5% of your total grade.
+This component is worth 10% of your total grade.